st156832/RAML-NeedleBench-Blog/_pages/about.md

 - Model performance in advanced tasks drops at higher context lenghts
 - Models effective context lengths are noticably shorter then their claimed maximum.

-***NOTE**: Effective length refers to the refference value of 85.7 the Llama2-7B model achieved at 4k context length.
+***NOTE**: Effective length refers to the reference value of 85.7 the Llama2-7B model achieved at 4k context length.
 A models effective length is the context length at which it still surpasses the reference value.*

 **Limitations**:
-- **Lacking correlation to realistic long-context tasks**: Distractor text as well as keywords such as needles for NIAH or targets for FWE / CWE are synthetic, limiting their corellation to real world natural language tasks.
+- **Lacking correlation to realistic long-context tasks**: Distractor text as well as keywords such as needles for NIAH or targets for FWE / CWE are synthetic ("aaaa", "cccc"), limiting their corellation to real world natural language tasks.
 - **Lack of evaluation on short context**: Models were not evaluated at short contexts below 4k tokens.
 RULER is purely focused on the drop off in performance at higher context lengths.
 - **Lack of verification of prompt robustness**: As seen with the original NIAH test on Claude-2.1 prompt robustness can significantly impact performance.
-RULER did verify prompt robustness beyond preliminary, early stage testing.
+RULER did not verify prompt robustness beyond preliminary, early stage testing.